LEXam: Benchmarking Legal Reasoning on 340 Law Exams: Expert Evaluation for Open Questions

 \section{Expert Evaluation for Open Questions}

 Evaluating open-ended legal questions presents a complex challenge.
 Prior work has increasingly turned to LLM-based evaluators (“LLM-as-a-judge”), yet concerns remain about their reliability in high-stakes domains such as law.
-To address this, we introduce an LLM judge (see \Cref{sec:oq_setting}) based on GPT-4o.
+To address this, we introduce an ensemble LLM judge (see~\Cref{sec:oq_setting} and Appendix~\ref{app:expert_alt_deepseek} for more details) based on GPT-4o, Qwen3-32B, and DeepSeek-V3.
 To rigorously validate its use, we conduct an expert evaluation.
-This analysis not only benchmarks the agreement between human annotators, but also assesses whether our LLM judge can serve as a statistically grounded proxy for expert annotation using the Alternative Annotator Test~\cite{calderon2025alternative}.
+This analysis both benchmarks human annotator agreement and assesses whether our LLM judge can serve as a statistically grounded proxy for expert annotation using the Alt-test~\citep{calderon2025alternative}.